LukasLichten/DataRace/README.md

 **And hopefully not so fast to "Data Race" itself*

 ## Features
-**Unusable**, nothing is implemented yet
+**Unusable**, basically nothing is implemented yet:
+- Linux and Windows Compat
+- Loading of Plugins out of the plugins folder

 *TODO*:
 - Implement basic API handles for data and messaging
 - Flesh out wrapper and sample plugin
-- Insure Windows Compatibility

 *Far future*:
 - Implement socket.io server